Joe-Moussally/Hirely/README.md

 >
 - As a recruiter, I want to post a job offer so that interested applicants can apply
 - As as recruiter, I want the check out profiles of applicants who applied for the job I posted.
-- As a recruiter, I want to message an applicant I am interested in.
+- As a recruiter, I want to be in touch with an applicant I am interested in hiring.

 <br><br>